 “I Have Found the Truth,” says Son of Imam

-Jephtah (pseudonym) is son of the second Imam at the Greatest Mosque in Yaounde, Cameroon.
+Jephtah (pseudonym) is son of the second the person who leads prayers in a mosque. at the Greatest a Muslim place of worship in Yaounde, Cameroon.
 Raised to be a devout Muslim, he became a teacher of the Quran at a young age and was in charge of propagating Islam in neighboring towns.
 Constantly on a mission he preached and established Quran schools; founding more than six schools and converting many people to Islam.

 One day in 2011, something very peculiar happened to him while he was praying at the Great Mosque.
 He heard himself utter the words, “Lord Jesus.”
 He tried not to make too much of it until it happened a second time.
 Seriously disturbed, he told his father of the manifestation and the result was a series of incantation ceremonies to deliver him from what they believed was demon possession.

 The phenomenon continued.
 Finally, Jephtah came up with the idea to consult with Christians, explaining that they may know how to help him since Jesus Christ is their Lord.
 His father was very upset with the suggestion, especially when Jephtah quoted Quran scripture where Allah instructs the reader to consult Christians.

 Jephtah went against his father’s wishes and was cast out of the house for a time.
 Eventually, he returned in desperation and asked forgiveness, promising not to turn to the Christians.

 The surreal pronouncements continued, though, and by the end of the year, Jephtah made up his mind again to seek the advice of Christians.
 This time he did not tell his father, though he confided in a few friends at the mosque.